qlik-oss/core-website/docs/docs/tutorials/orchestration.md

 docker stack deploy -c ./docker-compose.yml --with-registry-auth qlik-core
 ```

+!!!
+Note
-**Note**: `--with-registry-auth` is currently required because the Docker images are not public,
+  `--with-registry-auth` is currently required because the Docker images are not public,
   and credentials are needed to pull them from Docker Hub.

 ### Accessing the stack